AdvancedImagingUTSW/OPM-Autofocus/README.md

 The core components:
 1. A Raspberry Pi system with a high-speed Pi Camera (PiCam).
 2. A proportional-integral-derivative (PID) control algorithm for axial correction.
-3. A graphical user interface (GUI) for real time monitoring and parameter tuning.
+3. A graphical user interface (GUI) for real-time monitoring and parameter tuning.

 ### Features
 - **Autofocus Calibration and Analysis**: Creates calibration curves and analyzes the stabilization performance.